SaiBhavanaAmbati/Btrees/README.md

 # Btrees
-Implementing Btrees as an array in C
+Implementing Btrees using an array in C